-The extraordinary circumstances caused by the COVID-19 pandemic impacts on-campus living.
+The circumstances caused by COVID-19 continues to impact on-campus living.
 The health and well-being of the Truman community is our top priority, which means the following guidelines are in place.
-It is up to all of us at Truman to strive to align ourselves with these guidelines.
-As we have all become accustomed to, guidance changes, and the Residence Life protocols will adjust accordingly.

 We Are All In This Together: How to Protect Yourself and Others